 Courtesy and common sense should dictate what methods are most suitable.
-Alternative methods include setting up meetings in accessible locations; visiting the client's home, performing the service on other, accessible levels; audio or video taping of contracts or written documents.
+Alternative methods include setting up meetings in accessible locations; visiting the client's home; or performing the service on other, accessible levels.

 Q. What are the best ways to make signs and other written information accessible to people with vision impairments?